Cost of Living Support

 With significant rise in the cost of living we know that some households will be struggling financially, emotionally or because they need practical advice and help.
 Here is some key information on what support is available and how to access it.
 As new schemes, advice and support becomes available this page will be kept updated.

 Citizens Advice offer free, impartial advice on debt, benefits, employment, and housing problems.
-They can help households make sure you're getting all the support they are entitled to.
-Advice Line on freephone 0800 1448848 or visit the Citizens Advice website.
+They can help households make sure you're getting all the support they are entitled to. www.citizensadvice.org.uk Advice Line on freephone 0800 1448848

 Help to Claim

 If residents have lost their job or seen reduced hours, they might be eligible for Universal Credit.
 Many in-work households do not claim as they do not know what they are entitled to.
 Help to Claim is a service to help people in the early stages of a Universal Credit claim.
-Support is available on freephone 0800 1448444 Information on Universal Credit, advance payment and the migration from 'legacy benefits' is available on the Universal Credit website.
+Support is available on freephone 0800 1448444 Information on Universal Credit, advance payment and the migration from 'legacy benefits' is available at www.understandinguniversalcredit.gov.uk

 Pension Credit gives you extra money to help people of State Pension age and on a low income with living costs.
 Pension Credit can also help with housing costs such as ground rent or service charges and is a 'passport benefit' which allows access to other support such as free TV license, Warm Homes Discount and NHS dental treatment. £10,000 or less in savings and investments does not affect Pension Credit entitlement.
-More details on eligibility, amounts and how to apply are available on the Pension Credit website.
-Pension Credit claim line: 0800 99 1234.
+More details on eligibility, amounts and how to apply are available at www.gov.uk/pension-credit Pension Credit claim line: 0800 99 1234

 Lincolnshire Credit Union

 Credit Unions help people save money and can offer affordable loans.
-They are an alternative to loan sharks and pay-day lenders and can help people avoid problem debt.
-Find out more information on the Lincolnshire Credit Union website or phone 0330 004 0842.
+They are an alternative to loan sharks and pay-day lenders and can help people avoid problem debt. www.nottsandlincscu.co.uk 0330 004 0842

 NHS prescriptions and health costs

-Some people are eligible for free NHS prescriptions, dental treatment, eye tests and help with other NHS costs including transport to appointments.
-Find out more on the 'Help with NHS costs' website.
+Some people are eligible for free NHS prescriptions, dental treatment, eye tests and help with other NHS costs including transport to appointments. www.gov.uk/help-nhs-costs

 Switching provider or accessing discounted social tariffs can help households save money.
-Ofcom are raising awareness of social tariffs from broadband and phone packages and how people can access them.
-Find out more on the Ofcom website.
+Ofcom are raising awareness of social tariffs from broadband and phone packages and how people can access them. www.ofcom.org.uk/phones-telecoms-and-internet/advice-for-consumers/costs-and-billing/social-tariffs

 Anglian Water offer tariffs for low-income households that can offer up to 50% discount on water and sewage charges.
-Residents can call the Extra Care Team on 0800 232 1963 and see if they are able to switch tariff or find if there other ways Anglian Water can help with bills.
-More information on the Anglian Water website.
+Residents can call the Extra Care Team on 0800 232 1963 and see if they are able to switch tariff or find if there other ways Anglian Water can help with bills. www.anglianwater.co.uk/account-and-bill/tariffs-and-charges/lite/

 Money Advice & Pensions Service

-Residents can also access free, confidential, regulated debt advice through Step Change Debt Charity on their website or by calling 0800 138 1111.
+Residents can also access free, confidential, regulated debt advice through Step Change Debt Charity at www.stepchange.org.uk or by calling 0800 138 1111

 Household Support Fund